Concours99/Weather-Station/README.md

 CELL_PHONE
 FROM_PHONE

-WUAccountSettings.py
+DSAccountSettings.py

-This file contains the definitions for your WeatherUnderground.com account.
+This file contains the definitions for your DarkSky.net account.
 These are the definitions needed to work with the current code ...

-WU_API_KEY
-WU_STATE_CODE
-WU_PWS # a list of personal weather stations you want to cycle through to get the weather
+DS_API_KEY = "The API Key provided you by DarkSky.net.
+Mine is 32 chars"
+DS_Lat = "String of numerical Latitude of where you want weather data - e.g., Home plate at Fenway Park is 42.346247" DS_Lon = "String of numerical Latitude of where you want weather data - e.g., Home plate at Fenway Park is -71.097768"